-Some very well-behaved dogs are afraid of men.
 Your dog may be perfectly calm and have no behavior problems around women and children, but it may become a completely different dog when a man enters the room or tries to approach.
-Some dogs will cower, shake, or urinate out of nervousness, or try to hide.
-Others will become anxious and show signs of aggression like growling or baring their teeth.
-In some cases, dogs may even attack or bite a man unexpectedly.
+Some dogs try to hide or start cowering, shaking, or urinating out of nervousness.
+Others become anxious or show signs of aggression, like growling or baring their teeth.
+In some cases, a dog may unexpectedly attack or bite a man.

-A fear of men is actually a relatively common phobia in dogs.
-Fortunately, there are some things you can do to help your dog get over this fear and learn to accept the men it encounters.
+However, a fear of men is actually a relatively common phobia in dogs, and some very well-behaved and well-adjusted dogs share this fear.
+Fortunately, there are some things you can do to help your dog overcome its fear and learn to accept the men it encounters.

 Why Do Dogs Fear Men?

-When people discover that a dog is afraid of men, they very often attribute it to a bad experience.
-However, there are a variety of reasons why your dog may fear men in general or only those that are not part of your family.
+When people discover that a dog is afraid of men, they often attribute the fear to a bad experience.
+However, there are a variety of reasons why your dog may fear men in general or only those that are not part of its immediate family.

 - Being abused by a man may cause a lifelong fear of all men.
 For the majority of dogs, this is not the most likely culprit, though.

-- In many cases, this fear can be traced to a lack of socialization with men when the dog was a puppy.
-Even a dog who has lived with a man can be fearful of unfamiliar men.
+- In many cases, being afraid of men can be traced to a lack of socialization with men when the dog was a puppy.
+Even a dog that has lived with a man can be fearful in the presence of unfamiliar men.

-- Men can be more intimidating.
-They are usually taller and bigger than women and children, have deeper voices, and may have different features, such as facial hair.
-From a dog's perspective, these things might be rather scary.
+- Men can be more intimidating in a dog's eyes.
+They may be taller and bigger than women and children, have deeper voices, and may have different types of features, such as facial hair.
+From a dog's perspective, these things might be scary.

-The difficulty of correcting this behavior will depend on the severity of your dog's fear of men.
-Some have only a mild fear while others are more severe cases.
-No matter what, remember to be patient because it can take a lot of time for a dog to overcome any phobia.
+The difficulty of correcting this behavior depends on the severity of your dog's fear.
+Some dogs are only mildly fearful, while others may be terrified.
+No matter what, remember to be patient with your dog, because it can take a lot of time for any dog to overcome any phobia.
 In the meantime, keep things as positive as possible and try a few things to help ease your dog's anxiety.

 Stay in the Dog's Comfort Zone

 First of all, it's important that you don't force your dog beyond its comfort zone.
-If there are men in your household or who visit frequently, avoid pushing your dog into accepting their attention.
+If there are men in your household or men who visit frequently, avoid pushing your dog to accept their attention.
 Your attempts can backfire and actually strengthen the fear.
-In the worse case scenario, it may lead to the dog biting either you or the man if it's prevented from escaping its fear.
+In the worst-case scenario, your efforts may lead the dog to bite either you or the man if it's prevented from escaping.

 Let Your Dog Approach

 Allow your dog to approach men on its own.
-This can be hard for male dog lovers, but the best thing they can do is ignore the fearful dog.
-Trying to make friends with the dog may have the opposite effect than what they hope for and intensify the dog's fear.
-Allow your dog to decide how close it wants to approach any man.
+This may be hard for a man who loves dogs, but the best thing he can do is ignore the fearful dog.
+Trying to force friendship on the dog may have the opposite effect and intensify the dog's fear.
+Allow your dog to decide how close it wants to get to any man.

 Offer Treats for Encouragement